Hasham97/C7090---Masters-Research-Project/README.md

                  For the latest draft of clean data, please use data_4.xlsx

 ## Code:
-        The code used to install nasapower and download weather data for hot events is follows: install.packages("nasapower")
+        #The R code used to install nasapower and download weather data for hot events is as follows:

+        install.packages("nasapower")
         load("nasapower")
         library("nasapower")